snimu/blog/contents/modded-nanogpt-lambdas/article.md

 However, that is only the case in the first and last three layers.
 In between, only `ve_lambdas[0]` is used to scale the Values, while `ve_lambdas[1]` remains unchanged over training.
 And at layer 7, there is no attention, so there are no such lambdas.

 To add more complexity, the value embeddings of the first and last three layers are shared; so layers 0 and 13, layers 1 and 14, and layers 2 and 15 share the same value embeddings.
 This saves parameters and ensures that there is a short gradient path from the loss to the value embeddings.
-While additional gradient comes from the first layer which are the farthest away from the input, there is always gradient from the three layers nearest to the loss, too.
+While additional gradient comes from the first three layers which are the farthest away from the input, there is always gradient from the three layers nearest to the loss, too.

 I admit that I only have some very weak intuitions for why value embeddings help.
 I've long held that token embeddings are a way to hold training-set wide statistics about the byte-sequence represented by the token, so I'm guessing that they add a way for the model to store more static per-token statistics which are helpful.
-However, that's 100% speculation and you shouldn't take it too seriously, I'm just "thinking aloud" (in my writing).
+Another viewpoint on this is that at least the value embeddings at the last three layers effectively reduce the model depth again.
+However, that's 100% speculation and you shouldn't take it too seriously.

 I will again plot the final values of these lambdas over the layers; however, this time both the absolute and the relative values are of interest.
-The absolute values are specifically interesting for the layers in which there are no value-embeddings, but the v-lambda is sitll used to scale the values.
-The normed values are particularly interesting (at least in my eyes) for the layers where values embeddings are applied, and we want to see how strongly they are mixed in relative to the values.
+The absolute values are specifically interesting for the layers in which there are no value-embeddings but the v-lambda is still used to scale the values.
+The normed values are particularly interesting (at least in my eyes) for the layers where values embeddings are applied, because I'm interested in their weight relative to the values.

 So here is the plot with the absolute values: